sgunadhya/blog/content/review/city_and_the_city.md

-description = "A police procedural noir drama set in an alternate reality about apathy, isolation and hate-politics" draft = false keywords = ["hugo award", "police-procedural", "noir"] name = "City and the City" tags = ["hugo award", "police-procedural", "noir"] title = "City and the City" type = "review"
+description = "A police procedural noir drama set in an alternate reality about apathy, isolation and hate-politics" draft = false keywords = ["hugo award", "police-procedural", "noir"] name = "The City and the City" tags = ["hugo award", "police-procedural", "noir"] title = "The City and the City" type = "review"

 +++

-City and the City is a police-procedural, noir speculative fiction novel written by China Méiville.
+The City and the City is a police-procedural, noir speculative fiction novel written by China Méiville.
 The novel is about twin cities Ul Qoma and Bes´zel which exist in the same physical space but have different social, cultural and political norms.